 Before you choose a coffee name for your fur baby, there are a couple of things you should consider.
 Being armed with the answers will save you from barking up the wrong tree:

 - What color are they?
-Maybe you have a perfectly cappuccino colored dog, or is it more of a dark brown mocha?
-A black dog could fit perfectly with the name of a darker style of coffee too.
+Maybe you have a perfectly cappuccino-colored dog, or are they more of a dark brown mocha?
+Or a black dog could fit perfectly with the name of a darker style of coffee.
 The color of your dog can be a great starting place for narrowing down your dog name options.

 - What breed is your dog?
-Some breeds just lend themselves perfectly to a coffee name.
+Some breeds just lend themselves perfectly to certain names.
 Like a Cavalier spaniel called Kahve (Turkish for coffee) or maybe your dog is a perfect blend like Mocha Java.

 - How practical is the name?
 Ultimately it has to be a name that’s easy to say and that you’re comfortable shouting in the park.
 If it’s too long or just a little awkward then you’ll soon regret having to tell people or try and recall your dog using their name.
 Running around a park shouting “Bear” may not go down so well…

 Coffee is popular the world over.
 So let’s kick things off with some jet-setting, internationally inspired names for dogs that are global translations of the word “coffee”:

 - Coffee – Sometimes the simplest names are the best.
 As a classic brown-black drink, this name would suit a darker brown dog.

 - Kopi – The Malay word for coffee used in Malaysia, Indonesia, and Singapore.

 - Cafe – Take inspiration from the French with this short and sweet name.
 It would work great for a Frenchie or other dog breeds with French beginnings.